Last Updated on September 2, 2020 by Tina

 - Bring an umbrella.
 You’ll be needing it if you start past 9 am.

-- Bring face towel as you’ll be perspiring a lot.
+- Bring a face towel as you’ll be perspiring a lot.

 - Leave no trace.
 Don’t leave your trash anywhere in the mountain.